 The active and redundant pair, running two different versions, still keep the network running.

--Can be deployed anywhere: Deploy anywhere to enable wireless connectivity everywhere.
-Whether on-premises, in a private or public cloud, or embedded on a switch or access point, Catalyst 9800 Series controllers offer multiple deployment and scale options to best meet any organization’s needs.
+Can be deployed anywhere: Deploy anywhere to enable wireless connectivity everywhere.
+Whether on-premises, in a private or public cloud, or embedded on an access point, Catalyst 9800 Series controllers offer multiple deployment and scale options to best meet any organization’s needs.
 It doesn’t matter whether your deployment choice is on a private or a public cloud; the Catalyst 9800 Series is cloud-agnostic and allows for management and deployment anywhere.
 The wireless controllers can be deployed on VMware ESXi, KVM, and Cisco Enterprise Network Compute System (ENCS) in a private cloud or on AWS in a public cloud.

 Cisco Catalyst 9800-L Wireless Controller: For small and medium-sized businesses, the Catalyst 9800-L is the ideal choice because it is feature-rich and enterprise-ready to power your business-critical operations and transform end-user experiences.
 Choose between copper and fiber uplinks.
 This choice gives you flexibility in your network.
 The Catalyst 9800-L supports up to 250 access points and 5000 clients and has 5-Gbps throughput.